Dr. Péter Krekó

 Robert earned his university degrees from the University of Economics and Public Administration of Budapest (2004) and Corvinus University (2009).
 He is a professor in the electoral programme at the National University of Public Service, Budapest.
 Robert’s research speciality is the Hungarian electoral system, and he is the leader of Political Capital’s initiatives in this area.

 Head of research, quantitative analyst

 Csaba Molnár holds a bachelor degree in physics from Berzsenyi Daniel College, Hungary and a masters in mathematics from Eötvös Loránd University, where he also studied programming and computer science.
-With this background, Csaba is perfectly suited to develop the methodologies for Political Capital's research projects.
+With this background, Csaba is perfectly suited to develop the methodologies for Political Capital’s research projects with his extensive knowledge of data processing software (for instance: R, SPSS, MS Excel).
 He is also involved in quantitative analysis and the modelling of political and societal processes, creating indices, data visualisation, and social media analysis.

 Project coordinator, analyst

 Rachel has a PhD in sociology from ELTE.
 During her studies, she took part in several EU projects and volunteered at various NGOs such as Haver, Menedék, and Artemisszió.
 Her research interests include minority identification, intercultural relations, media analysis, migration, and Jewish studies.
 She employs both qualitative and quantitative research techniques.

 Minority policy expert, criminologist.
 She earned her university degree from Eötvös Loránd University (ELTE).
 Veronika is a PhD candidate at ELTE’s doctoral school, her research topic focuses on hate crime and victim blaming.
 She gained her professional experience in various academic researches.
 At Political Capital, she works primarily in the program focusing on radicalism and extremism.

 Founders of Political Capital: